 - S 5.
-The chairperson of the consumer protection board and the director of the office for technology or their designees shall serve as joint chairpersons of the task force. - S 6.
+The secretary of state and the director of the office of information technology services or their designees shall serve as joint chairpersons of the task force. - S 6.
 The task force may consult with any organization, educational institution, governmental agency, or person. - S 7.
 The members of the task force shall serve without compensation, except that at-large members shall be allowed their necessary and actual expenses incurred in the performance of their duties under this act. - 11 S 8.
-The consumer protection board shall provide the task force with 12 such facilities, assistance, and data as will enable the task force to 13 carry out its powers and duties.
-Additionally, all other departments or 14 agencies of the state or subdivisions thereof shall, at the request of 15 the chairpersons, provide the task force with such facilities, assistance, and data as will enable the task force to carry out its powers and 17 duties. - 18 S 9.
+The secretary of state shall provide the task force with such 12 facilities, assistance, and data as will enable the task force to carry 13 out its powers and duties.
+Additionally, all other departments or agen-14 cies of the state or subdivisions thereof shall, at the request of the 15 chairpersons, provide the task force with such facilities, assistance, 16 and data as will enable the task force to carry out its powers and 17 duties. - 18 S 9.
 This act shall take effect immediately.